wp-plugins/fg-joomla-to-wordpress/readme.txt

 * It comes from MySQL 4.0.
 It will work if you move your database to MySQL 5.0 before running the migration.

+= None image get transferred into the WordPress uploads folder.
+I'm using Xampp on Windows. =

+* Xampp puts the htdocs in the applications folder which is write protected.
+You need to move the htdocs to a writeable folder.

 Don't hesitate to let a comment on the forum or to report bugs if you found some. http://wordpress.org/support/plugin/fg-joomla-to-wordpress